 This is an accordion element with a series of buttons that open and close related content panels.

 Building a professional relationship with prospective and licensed foster parents is an essential part of your role as the Foster Care Coordinator.
-This two-day training will provide you with an opportunity to enhance your relationship skills to build trust and engage with your families.
+This 10.5 hour training will provide you with an opportunity to enhance your relationship skills to build trust and engage with your families.
 These skills will improve your ability to gather information from families while using the SAFE home study tool.

 This training can be accessed in PDS Online.